 Last but not least, there is internal community management.
 Today, businesses are realizing the importance of developing vibrant communities to connect their staff, partners, investors, and suppliers.
 Enabling and nurturing these internal connections provide a sense of attachment.
 This encourages employees to connect, which results in increased productivity in the business and overall satisfaction.

-For instance, businesses use platforms such as Tribe to build social intranets where people can have casual conversations and bond socially.
-This is all the more important for companies that are remorse-first.
+For instance, businesses build social intranets where employees can have casual conversations and bond socially.
+This is all the more important for companies that are remote-first.